grantwinney/twitter-tamer/README.md

 ---

-I dumped Twitter awhile ago - it's a blackhole for your free time, so unless you're _really_ disciplined, I suggest you abandon it and find blogs and forums more specialized to your particular interests.
-For those who can't live without it, this should make it more tolerable. /rant ;)

----

 When the extension is first installed, nothing is selected, so nothing is hidden.
 Open the "options" page and choose the elements you'd like to hide, such as:

 - Left column items _(i.e. "Notifications" or "Lists")_